 Zinc is a micronutrient found in foods that we consume.
 The nutrient has many benefits to the human body, and it is essential for us to consume foods that are rich in zinc for proper body growth.
 The mineral was first established to be essential to the body of humans in 1961.
 This paper will focus on how zinc is essential to the body and what benefits it brings to the body through growth and development.

-The intake of zinc takes part in the small intestines.
+The intake of zinc is part of the small intestines.
 The mineral gets converted into ions.
-The ions are then bound to ligands in the body before getting transported to the duodenum .proteins in the body facilitates the passage of zinc into cell membranes.
-The body only absorbs about thirty-three percent of zinc in food, and the rest goes to the excretion system.
+The ions are then bound to ligands in the body before being transported to the duodenum.
+Proteins in the body facilitate the passage of zinc into cell membranes.
+The body only absorbs about thirty-three per cent of zinc in food, and the rest goes to the excretion system.
 The liver is the primary organ that facilitates the transport of zinc to other organs in the body.
-Zinc gets bound to aluminum, and thus cells in the body have an altering effect on the zinc levels present in the bloodstream.
+Zinc gets bound to aluminium, and thus, cells in the body have an altering effect on the zinc levels present in the bloodstream.

-Serum zinc is lowly concentrated and makes about 0.1% which is essential to the body. the body only absorbs the amount of zinc it requires and thus consumption of high amounts of zinc is discouraged because a significant portion goes to waste. the amount consumed depends mainly on the age of the person (Kambe, 2014).
+Serum zinc is lowly concentrated and makes about 0.1% essential to the body.
+The body only absorbs the amount of zinc it requires, and thus, consumption of high amounts of zinc is discouraged because a significant portion goes to waste.
+The amount consumed depends mainly on the age of the person (Kambe, 2014).
 Lactating mothers and children require about 11 milligrams of zinc in their diet to enable the child to develop healthily.
 Teenagers also need a higher amount of zinc in their diet.
-Adequate zinc intake is especially important for children because even mild zinc deficiency can impede growth, increase the risk of infection, and increase the risk of diarrhea and respiratory disease.
+Adequate zinc intake is especially important for children because even mild zinc deficiency can impede growth, increase the risk of infection, and increase the risk of diarrhoea and respiratory disease.

-Zinc is found in most protein-based foods such as meat, nuts, fish dairy products, and whole grain cereals.
-People that consume vegetables require twice the amount of zinc an average person needs because plants contain fewer zinc minerals.
-Most breakfast cereals contain a high amount of zinc and hence are highly recommended by health professionals.
+Zinc is found in most protein-based foods such as meat, nuts, fish, dairy products, and whole-grain cereals.
+People who consume vegetables require twice the amount of zinc an average person needs because plants contain fewer zinc minerals.
+Most breakfast cereals contain a high amount of zinc and, hence, are highly recommended by health professionals.
 Pacific oyster contains the highest amount of zinc elements at more than 11 milligrams per ounce of food.
-Pharmaceutical companies have over the years developed capsules that are consumed as supplements to increase zinc minerals in the body.
+Over the years, pharmaceutical companies have developed capsules that are consumed as supplements to increase the amount of zinc minerals in the body.
 However, it is highly recommended that one consumes foods rich in zinc and only use supplements as a secondary source of zinc in the body.

 The following are the main benefits of zinc in the human body